guelfoweb/peframe/README.md

 PEframe
 =======

 PEframe is a open source tool to perform static analysis on <a href="http://en.wikipedia.org/wiki/Portable_Executable">(Portable Executable)</a> malware.
+It's released under GPL v2.
+JSON output and SQlite database support are been introduced since version 4.0.

 **Usage**